Long biography

 Education

-2016 • Publication of Philosophizing and meditating with children .
-In parallel, creation with Martine Roussel-Adam of the SEVE Foundation , Knowing How to Be and Living Together (under the aegis of the Fondation de France), whose main mission is to train leaders of philosophy and meditation workshops in schools.
+2016 • Publication of Philosopher et méditer avec les enfants .
+At the same time, creation with Martine Roussel-Adam of the SEVE Foundation , Savoir Être et Vivre Ensemble (under the aegis of the Fondation de France), whose main mission is to train facilitators of philosophy and meditation workshops in schools.
 In November 2017, SEVE received approval from the Ministry of National Education.
-Between 2016 and 2022, SEVE has trained more than 5,000 animators in France and more than 1,000 in Canada, Belgium, Switzerland, Luxembourg and Morocco.
+Between 2016 and 2022, SEVE has trained more than 5,000 facilitators in France and more than 1,000 in Canada, Belgium, Switzerland, Luxembourg and Morocco.

 No event currently scheduled.